Tanor21/Do-To-List-/README.md

 # Do-To-List-
-Do To List With LocalStorage JavaScript
+To Do To List With LocalStorage JavaScript